By Shira Jacobson

 This outcome is especially promising for an area less explored but ripe with potential in the global arena: The use of psychedelic drugs in peace mediation.

-Researchers explain the process of ego-dissolution as related to temporal thickness in the brain.
+Researchers explain the process of ego-dissolution, sometimes called ego death, as related to temporal thickness in the brain.
 When not under the influence of psychedelic drugs, temporal thickness allows for the existence of a rich self-model.
 This enables individuals to successfully distinguish between themselves and others, and behave in ways that ensure their continued survival.

 Such cognitive functions serve to protect us.
 However, a rich self-model may also produce psychological barriers and individuated distinction, leading to unnecessary suspicion of and separation from others.